jackpal/jackpal.github.io/_posts/2020-12-30-Speeding_up_Web_Scraping.md

 Using the Instruments tool shows that CPU utilization is low.
 The process is using just one thread, and that thread is spending much of its time waiting for the network.

-It looks like we could use both parallelism and asynchronous network fetches.

 ## Parallelising scrapeHouseplants

-We need to split our existing scrapeHouseplants function into three functions:
+In order to provide opportunities for parallelism, we need to split our existing scrapeHouseplants function into three smaller functions:

 1. scrapeListOfHouseplants: A function that scrapes the main houseplants page and produces a list of individual houseplants.